 Are you going for the GT classes and do you also drive Formula 1?
 Then our choice would fall on the CSL Elite Steering Wheel McLaren, possibly with a ClubSport Quick Release adapter.
 The Quick Release adapter is not necessarily necessary on a CSL DD wheelbase, but it is on a Podium DD if you want to use the high-torque mode.
 In our CSL Elite Steering Wheel McLaren review we tell you more about this.

-If you go for Formula 1 with an occasional trip to the GT classes, the ClubSport Steering Wheel Formula v2.5 is the most suitable choice.
-In addition to an attractive price, this steering wheel also immediately comes with the Magnetic Paddle Module installed and the steering wheel is equipped with perforated leather handles as they were on the 2020 Limited Edition steering wheel.
+If you go for Formula 1 with an occasional trip to the GT classes, the ClubSport Steering Wheel Formula v2.5 X is the most suitable choice.
+In addition to an attractive price, this steering wheel also immediately comes with the Magnetic Paddle Module installed.

 A nice GT steering wheel with a reasonable price tag and also suitable for all platforms is the ClubSport Steering Wheel GT.
 This steering wheel consists of the ClubSport Universal Hub v2 for Xbox with the ClubSport Steering Wheel Rim GT Alcantara and is offered as a bundle.
 This steering wheel is suitable for PC, Playstation and Xbox and has a good shape with a comfortable grip.